Brian Castle

 Photoreceptors of all kinds synapse on bipolar cells, using glutamate as a neurotransmitter.
 In addition, they form gap junctions and triadic synapses with horizontal cells, of which there are several different kinds.
 Generally speaking only one or a few photoreceptors connect to a bipolar cell in the high resolution area of the fovea, whereas the number may be slightly higher in the periphery.

-There are gap junctions between rods, and between rods and cones.
+In addition to the synapses in the feed-forward path, there are gap junctions between rods, between cones, and between rods and cones.
 These gap junctions are associated with various connexin proteins, that allow ions and small molecules to move between cells.
 Electrically, the movement of sodium, calcium, potassium, and chloride between cells creates a syncytium, whose properties can be modeled as one large membrane.
-Some of the gap junctions are rectifying, they only allow movement in one direction.
+Some of the gap junctions are rectifying, they allow movement in only one direction.
+Gap junctions trade off a small amount of visual acuity for better contrast enhancement.
+In the cone syncytium, the extent of voltage penetration away from a cone is only about 0.5 cone widths, indicating that a single cone at most affects its nearest neighbors via gap junctions (DeVries et al 2002).
+In contrast, the syncytium formed by horizontal cells is more permissive.
+Horizontal cells respond to point stimuli in a radius approximately 25 times the corresponding extent of their dendritic trees.
+This responsiveness is enabled by rapid transmission through gap junctions.
+There are not yet any waves at this level, the syncytia are mostly involved with contrast adaptation and contrast maintenance.

 The surround field can be loosely modeled as a "sum of Gaussians", where the middle peak is determined by the viewing field of the photoreceptor and the edges are determined by the extent of the horizontal cell.
 In real life the situation is a bit more complicated, because of both of these patterns are dynamic, they undergo adaptation and other forms of plasticity that help the eye adjust to changing light conditions.

-In humans and primates which are trichromatic, there are two classes of horizontal cells, the H1 class that shapes M and L cone output, and the H2 class that shapes S cone output and contributes to S-M/L opponency (Chapot et al 1997).
+Though there are only three main types of horizontal cells, there are at least 12 different kinds of bipolar cells in humans.
+One of them is a specialized rod bipolar cell that only contacts AII amacrine cells (20-80 per cell) and does not connect directly with ganglion cells.
+The others feed forward to retinal ganglion cells.
 The inhibitory surrounds of bipolar cells are generated by specialized synapses between the receptors, horizontal cells, and bipolar cells.
 These surrounds are generated when activity in one photoreceptor activates the connected horizontal cell, which then inhibits nearby receptors.
-In real life during changing light conditions, the horizontal cell synapses are part of the circuitry related to adaptive gain control (Scholl et al 2012, VanLeeuwen et al 2009).
+During changing light conditions, the horizontal cell synapses are part of the circuitry related to adaptive gain control (Scholl et al 2012, VanLeeuwen et al 2009).
 Bipolar cells also participate in adaptive gain control (Beaudoin et al 2007).

 (figure from Trenholm & Awatramani 2025)

-Ganglion Cells and Amacrine CellsThe bipolar cells send outputs to a bewildering array of amacrine cells and ganglion cells, and the amacrine cells in turn connect back with the ganglion cells, both synaptically and electrically.
+The bipolar cells send outputs to a bewildering array of amacrine cells and ganglion cells, and the amacrine cells in turn connect back with the ganglion cells, both synaptically and electrically.
 Over 20 different kinds of retinal ganglion cells have been identified in humans and primates, and many of these obtain their properties (both static and dynamic) from the amacrine cells.
 Each different combination of ganglion and amacrine cells performs a local filtering operation on the input from bipolar cells.
 The filter acts in both space and time, as many of the inhibitory effects from amacrine cells are synaptic and have time constants on the order of milliseconds.

-The figure shows some of the varieties of amacrine cells.
+The figure below shows some of the varieties of amacrine cells.
 Particular varieties can use GABA, glycine, acetylcholine, dopamine and other neurotransmitters.
 One of the well studied amacrine cells in the inner nuclear layer of the retina is the A-II cell, which gets inputs from rod bipolars and distributes them to cone bipolars (Kolb, 1997).
 The figure shows the stratification of some of the 40+ different kinds of retinal amacrine cells.
-Even though this figure is from a rabbit, you can appreciate the specificity of the wiring in the inner plexiform layer.

 Amacrine cells participate in retinal gain control, and they help report the direction of movement to ganglion cells.
-In addition, the rapid response properties of certain kinds of amacrine cells throttle the visual output during ballistic eye movements, helping to avoid blurred images.
+In addition, the rapid response properties of certain kinds of wide-field amacrine cells throttle the visual output during ballistic eye movements, helping to avoid blurred images.

 There are only a very few centrifugal fibers that enter the retina from the brainstem and the central nervous system.
 Most of the ganglion cells send projections into the optic chiasm, with a few of them traveling to the superior colliculus.
-The ganglion cells are organized into "channels" that convey different kinds of information.
-Many are static color sensitive or color insensitive cells that respond mainly to luminance and luminance contrast.
+The ganglion cells are organized into "filtered streams" that convey different kinds of information.
+Many are static color sensitive or color insensitive cells that respond to luminance and luminance contrast.
 Others are highly dynamic and may be both motion and direction sensitive.

 Finally, there is a small subset of intrinsically photoreceptive retinal ganglion cells, that contain the photopigment melanopsin.
+These cells feed into the midbrain areas related to circadian rhythms.

 Retinal ganglion cells in primates are broadly classified into three categories: P cells, M cells, and K cells.
 These correspond approximately, to the X, Y, and W cells in cats.
 The P (parvocellular) cells exhibit mostly tonic responses to light, whereas the M (magnocellular) neurons respond transiently to onset and offset.
 The K (koniocellular) neurons have distinct targets, they project to different areas of the LGN and superior colliculus, and the LGN pathways have different endpoints in the primary visual cortex.

-Center-Surround OrganizationWith respect to light stimuli, the ganglion cells in the retina act like filters.
+With respect to light stimuli, the ganglion cells in the retina act like filters.
 The filters have a "Mexican hat" shape, they have a tall central area that responds to input with excitation, and smaller peripheral lobes that respond to input with inhibition.
 These filter shapes translate directly to response shapes in the visual field.
 This relationship is called the "receptive field" of the neuron.

 Any or all of the P/M/K ganglion cells can be color sensitive and direction sensitive.
 Color sensitivity is conferred by a particular combination of retinal cones, and direction sensitivity can be generated by geometric specificity of both axon and dendrite branching patterns.
+In addition to the time-varying elements of receptive fields, there is also local and global adaptation mediated at the synaptic level.
+(There is something in between local and global, which I'd call "regional", organized at the level of the retinal honeycomb and connecting neighboring cells).

 By the time the visual signal leaves the retina, it has been considerably modified, although its original character is still recognizable.
 Filtering by the retinal circuitry guarantees that the image leaving the retinal ganglion cells is not the same as the pattern of light that created it.
-So how then, does the brain reconstruct the original visual input from multiple channels that distort its original character?
+So how then, does the brain reconstruct the original visual input from multiple channels that distort its character?

-To answer this question, we have to keep going and look at what happens to the visual information as it gets transmitted centrally from the eye.
+To answer this question, we have to keep going, and look at what happens to the visual information as it gets transmitted centrally from the eye.
 The first stop along the way to the cerebral cortex is the lateral geniculate nucleus of the thalamus, which receives inputs from retinal ganglion cells that feed the optic nerve.
-Next: Lateral Geniculate Nucleus |